fontsizefive/rocketacademy.co/pages/faq.md

 [Coding Basics](https://www.rocketacademy.co/courses/basics) teaches basic coding syntax, tools, and computational thinking, and not advanced frameworks such as React or Redux.

-The concepts we learn in Basics will give students the foundation to better harness frameworks such as React or Redux during [Coding Bootcamp](https://www.rocketacademy.co/courses/bootcamp).<br><br><br>
+The concepts we learn in Basics will give students the foundation to better harness frameworks such as React or Redux during [Software Engineering Bootcamp](https://www.rocketacademy.co/courses/bootcamp).<br><br><br>

 #### Will Basics teach me how to make a website?<br><br>

 [Coding Basics](https://www.rocketacademy.co/courses/basics) teaches basic coding syntax, tools, and computational thinking, not web development.
-Rocket accepts top Basics graduates to [Coding Bootcamp](https://www.rocketacademy.co/courses/bootcamp) where we dive deeper into web and general application development.<br><br><br>
+Rocket accepts top Basics graduates to [Software Engineering Bootcamp](https://www.rocketacademy.co/courses/bootcamp) where we dive deeper into web and general application development.<br><br><br>
 <br><br><br>

-# Coding Bootcamp Course<br><br>
+# Software Engineering Bootcamp Course<br><br>

 #### What languages will I learn in Bootcamp?<br><br>

 1. Rocket’s courses focus on teaching coding concepts, NOT languages.
 This is because coding concepts are applicable to ALL languages, but language syntax may only be relevant to that specific language.

-2. Rocket teaches [Coding Bootcamp](https://www.rocketacademy.co/courses/bootcamp) with the most popular languages and frameworks such as JavaScript, Python, SQL, Bash, Express, and React.
+2. Rocket teaches [Software Engineering Bootcamp](https://www.rocketacademy.co/courses/bootcamp) with the most popular languages and frameworks such as JavaScript, Python, SQL, Bash, Express, and React.

 3. More important than languages, Bootcamp concepts will be applicable to almost all languages, frameworks, and apps.
    <br><br><br>